rozariot/FFShark_Wireshark_Integration/README.md

 `spoke.sh` is a wrapper around "poke" to use a locking file so only one thread may run poke at a time.
 Otherwise we can end up with corrupted data if we use "poke" in multithreaded situations.

+`sdpoke.sh` is a wrapper around "dpoke" to use a locking file so only one thread may run poke/dpoke at a time.
+Otherwise we can end up with corrupted data if we use "poke" or "dpoke" in multithreaded situations.

+`send_file_safe.sh` thread safe version of send_file.sh.
+Takes an input packet text file and sends it to ffshark.

+`ffshark_send_packets.py` used to send packets to ffshark. user must provide a directory of packet text files as argument. the script will then randomly select packets from this directory to send to ffshark. this script uses `send_file_safe.sh` to send the packets

 ## Displaying generated packets on Wireshark

 1. I copied the `read_packet.py` script and a random packet in the `sample_packet` directory over to savi@10.10.14.217.